 - I work with a local humane society to prepare the cats for discharge from their foster home.
-This work includes making sure the cats depart with care packages so that the owner doesn’t have to worry about supplies when starting over.
+This work includes making sure the cats depart with care packages so the owner doesn’t have to worry about supplies when starting over.
 I also schedule a timeline that works for the foster parent, medical team and client.

 - I work with a partner veterinary clinic to create discharge notes and a long term treatment plan for one of the cats, which was recently diagnosed with diabetes.

-- I work with the crisis intervention worker to ensure that discharge paperwork is completed and to schedule a pick-up of the cats.
+- I work with the crisis intervention worker to ensure discharge paperwork is completed and to schedule a pick-up of the cats.

 - I work with the client to come up with a personalized safety plan that includes her cats.
-I am very aware that the risk of domestic homicide is highest when the victim leaves their abuser—each departing client receives a safety plan that includes their pets.
+I am very aware the risk of domestic homicide is highest when the victim leaves their abuser—each departing client receives a safety plan that includes their pets.

 By 8:00 p.m. the discharge timeline has been established for Monday at 8:30 a.m.